aarthinandhakumar/SQL/README.md

 If you encounter any issues, consider the following troubleshooting steps:

-Syntax Errors: Double-check the SQL syntax in your scripts.
+**Syntax Errors**: Double-check the SQL syntax in your scripts.
-Database Connection: Ensure your SQL client is properly connected to the database.
+**Database Connection**: Ensure your SQL client is properly connected to the database.
-Permissions: Verify that your user account has the necessary permissions to create databases, tables, and perform data manipulations.
+**Permissions**: Verify that your user account has the necessary permissions to create databases, tables, and perform data manipulations.

-Contributing
+**Contributing**

 If you would like to contribute to this project, please fork the repository and submit a pull request.
 We welcome all improvements and suggestions!

 **License**